MikoAL/Lucid/potential_ideas.md

     - Entry 3
 A seperate Vector database will be used for querying based on events.
 Each embedding will represent a single entry.

+## Prediction System
+A representation of the current situation with the notation "s1" Given the function Predict()

 ### Conversation Mode
 In Conversation Mode, the AI can retrieve information from Long-term Memory to Working Memory and Short-term Memory.